 Finally, I ask Craig about an Instagram video he posted a few weeks ago, where he had a surprise Mr Whippy van at his birthday – perhaps an indirect answer to the long-lasting ‘What’s Your Flava?‘ question posed by his 2002 single.
 He responds enthusasitically.

 “That Mr Whippy went down well, man.
 I got the Flake, slammed the Flakes in heavy.
 I had to let people know.
 You put your Flake in the bottom and push it right in the cone, player!”

-At this point, I know that Craig really was Born To Do It.
-And while I will always consider his Twitter shoutout from 2013 a crowning achievement, this just happened:
+At it’s at this point that I really, truly know that Craig really was Born To Do It.